User873902/PaLM_Response/README.md

 # Home Assistant PaLM Response Sensor

 This is a non-working custom component for Home Assistant intended to allow generation of text responses using Google's PaLM API.
-PaLM API allows access the advanced capabilities of Google’s large language models like PaLM 2.
+PaLM API allows access to the advanced capabilities of Google’s large language models like PaLM 2.

 Join [the waitlist](https://developers.generativeai.google/products/palm) for the public preview to get your [API key](https://makersuite.google.com/app/apikey) via MakerSuite.